re-ops/re-mote/README.md

       (run (<< "chown ~(remote :user) ~(releases app-name run-id)")))))
 ```

-Then we define the lifecycle (how they relate to each other):
+We define how the task relate to each other using a lifecycle definition (basicly a graph):

 ```clojure
 (lifecycle base-deploy